PennockTech/tabular/Overview.md

   + Skipability:
     - `Skipable` is the property key, value must be a boolean
     - non-boolean values may result in panic
-    - currently only a column property, and is permitted to be used by renderers to control whether or not to skip a column entirely, or for the JSON rendered to skip including a field for items in that column if empty.
+    - currently only a column property, used by JSON to indicate to skip fields in that column, if and only if those cells are empty.
-      + At present, is only used by JSON, have not yet implemented a multiple-pass system to let it be used for entire-column suppression.
+  + Omission:
+    - `Omit` is the property key, value must be a boolean
+    - indicates that the affected item should not be rendered, at all, no matter the value
+    - is currently only a column property, may be extended to rows in the future
+    - is supported by all renderers
+    - all renderers support this property being on Column 0 (the defaults pseudo-column) to set a default for the table's columns, such that this bool can be set explicitly false on some columns to only render those columns.
 * `go.pennock.tech/tabular/properties/align`
   + controls for text alignment; currently this is limited to very simplistic `Left`, `Center` and `Right` values, which may be used as values for the